Information for Tenants

 At Cornwall Homeseekers, we let and manage a variety of furnished and unfurnished properties throughout Cornwall for rent.
 All security deposits are held in a designated Clients Account and fully bonded.

-REFERENCES x 2 - ie. Work reference, Landlords reference, Character reference.
-If you are self employed we will need to contact your accountant.
-Occasionally, a GUARANTOR will be required the guarantor must be a relative of the tenant and a home owner.
-The guarantor must be aware that they will stand as guarantor for you, (and your partner if you are moving in to the property with someone else), for the entire occupancy of the property, not just for the period of the initial tenancy term, there will be a charge of £80.00 for this in order for us to do a credit reference check.
+GUARANTOR: A guarantor must be a relative of the tenant and a home owner.
+The guarantor must be aware that they will stand as guarantor for all tenants named on the tenancy agreement for the entire occupancy of the property, not just for the period of the initial tenancy term.
+A credit check will also need to be carried out.

-RENT AND DEPOSIT - You will be required to provide the agreed sum of rent and deposit before taking possession of the property.
-Rent is to be paid monthly in advance commencing on the first day of the tenancy and then on the same day each month thereafter.
+RENT AND DEPOSIT: The deposit must be paid in full, along with the pet-cleaning fee if applicable, before contracts can be drawn up.
+The first month's rent must be paid prior to the start of your tenancy and rent is to be paid monthly in advance, commencing on the first day of the tenancy and then on the same day each month thereafter.
 The preferred method is by bank standing order.

 Brief guide to services